coding-blocks/lab.codingblocks.com/boss.md

 **NOTE** Any issues resolved (with or without bounties) before 15th May will not be considered for calculating winners of BOSS 2017.

+## Prizes

+As on 15th August 2017, the top 10 students with maximum bounties collected will win the following prizes.

+ -  ### 1st Prize : Macbook Air
+ -  ### 2nd Prize : Oneplus 3
+ -  ### 3rd Prize : Oneplus 2
+ -  ### 4th Prize : Moto G5+
+ -  ### 5th Prize : Sony Sports Headphones
+ -  ### All top 10 winners: Coding Blocks Goodie Bag

+The prizes are subject to the student having collected a minimum of 5000 bounty points.

 ## Projects
 As such any project part of the [Coding Blocks Github Repo](http://github.com/coding-blocks) is part of BOSS.
 Some projects have further information about them that is